 So how can you solve this annoying issue and remove the annoying tooltip from the image on hover?

 When you upload an image in WordPress media library, WordPress assigns the file name of the image as the “Title” of the image.
 And Thrive Architect directly shows the title of that image as a tooltip when you hover over it.
 So to remove that annoying tool tip, select the image and then simply remove whatever is in the title field.
 Please have a look at the image below.

-Problem 5: Thrive Architect Landing page template size is too big
+Bonus Problem 2: Thrive Architect Landing page template size is too big

 I am again coming back to to the template issues because using templates in page builders efficiently is extremely important, it saves time and that’s what page builders are all about!
 Templates!
 But whenever I export a landing page template in Thrive, I find that the template size turns up to be quite big around 4.5-8 megabytes.
 Sometimes it conflicts with hosting or security plugins such as Wordfence while exporting it due to it’s bigger file size, shows an error of the size being too big.
 Not only that, you might also get an error while importing the template in another WordPress website with Thrive Architect.
 This is a serious issue because if you are unable to export and import the template, then you will have to re do the whole thing, which is a massive waste of time.
 On the other hand the template size of other page builders such as Elementor is extremely small, in the kilobytes region.

 So what can you do to work around this issue?

 The only thing you can do is make sure that the final template size is small enough, so that it exports and imports properly.
 Make sure you resize the images first before you use them.
 Use JPG images instead of PNG.
 This would help to keep the template export zip file managable.

 Bonus Problem 3: No Maintenance Mode or Coming Soon